henri/spb/README.md

 ```
 spb --browser chromium
 ```
-The path which will be used is configured within SPB for various operating systems with more linux distributions being added regularly.
-Pull requests are always welcome in this regard as there are so many different LINUX distributions with different apparoches to paths and naming for browsers.
+The path (or command) which will be used is launch the specified web browser is configured automatically within SPB for various operating systems.
+Pull requests are always welcome in this regard as there are so many different LINUX distributions with different apparoches to browser naming.

-It is also possible to set a default browser name and path by adding the following lines into your SPB configuration file :
+It is also possible to configure a default browser name and path by adding the following lines into your SPB configuration file :
 ```
 export spb_browser_name="chromium"
 export spb_browser_path="chromium"
 ```
 This approach allows you to use try a browser which may not be officially supported on your operating system yet by SPB.
+In the example above we are selecting Chromium as the default browser for SPB.

 In addition, it is possible to overide and/or extend the mutli-browser support options on your system within the spb.config file.
-If the spb.cofnig file present, SPB will source this file and any values will be able to overide and/or extend the default multi-browser support which is currently offered by SPB.
+If the spb.cofnig file present, SPB will source this file and many variables are able to overriden and/or extended beyond the default multi-browser support which is nativly provided by SPB.

 For additional information regarding SPB configuration files.
 Run the following command to open the SPB help page and jump to the appropriate section :